-Experience from counties across the state shows that the communities generating enduring results in their system change efforts are those that create formal coordinating groups such as Behavioral Health Leadership Teams or other coordinating bodies that facilitate and guide countywide justice and behavioral health cross-systems stakeholder planning.
+Experience from counties across the state shows that the communities generating enduring results in their system change efforts are those that create formal coordinating groups such as the Kendall County Behavioral Health Advisory Coalition to facilitate and guide countywide justice and behavioral health cross-systems stakeholder planning.

-The team of multi-agency stakeholders should lead in designing, implementing, and monitoring mental health-focused diversion efforts.
+This team of multi-agency stakeholders should lead the collective effort to advance the priorities identified by the community, supporting team champions and including them in planning efforts.
 Representatives from across sectors, including behavioral health, school districts, juvenile probation, the judiciary, defense attorneys, and law enforcement should be included along with people with current knowledge of adolescent mental health needs, evidence-based assessments, and treatments.

-County stakeholders might consider reaching out to other communities that have Behavioral Health Leadership Teams such as Texoma, Dallas, Denton, Kaufman, and more.
+County stakeholders might also consider reaching out to other communities that have Behavioral Health Leadership Teams such as Texoma, Dallas, Denton, Kaufman, and more to share information and best practices.
 This list includes only a handful of communities as many counties across the state have either launched or are initiating their own coordinating bodies.
-For technical assistance or connections to other communities in developing a team, county stakeholders can reach out to the Judicial Commission on Mental Health.
+For technical assistance or connections to other communities, reach out to the Judicial Commission on Mental Health.